capsule-rs/capsule/CONTRIBUTING.md

 Opening a new Pull Request will present you with a [template](.github/pull_request_template.md) that should be filled out.
 Please try to do your best at filling out the details.

-You will probably get feedback or requests for changes to your Pull Request.
+You will get feedback or requests for changes to your Pull Request.
 This is a big part of the submission process so don't be discouraged!
 This is a necessary part of the process in order to evaluate whether the changes are correct and necessary.

 Any community member can review a PR and you might get conflicting feedback.
-Keep an eye out for comments from Capsule maintainers to provide guidance on conflicting feedback.
+Keep an eye out for comments from `Capsule` [maintainers](https://github.com/orgs/capsule-rs/teams/maintainers/members) to provide guidance on conflicting feedback.

 ### Contributor License Agreement